How often do classes meet?

 How much reading is required?

 The amount of reading varies depending on the class and instructor.
-On average, 40 to 70 pages of reading are assigned each week.
-Instructors will typically review each week's assignment and prioritize readings that are most central for the next class.
+On average, 30 to 60 pages of reading, including both primary and secondary sources, are assigned each week.
+Instructors will typically review each week's assignment in advance and prioritize readings that are most central for the next class.

 What if I can't do all the reading?

-You are encouraged to complete all assignments to maximize your learning experience.
-Instructors understand that students are busy adults who do not always have time to complete the reading.
+You are encouraged to complete all assignments to maximize your learning experience; however, instructors understand that adult learners are busy individuals who do not always have time to complete the reading.

 What if I have to miss some classes?

-Do I need to have previous Judaic studies knowledge to take Context?
+Do I need to have previous Jewish Studies knowledge to take Context?

-Context participants have diverse backgrounds, from those with no formal Jewish education to those familiar with Jewish texts and traditions.
+Context participants have diverse backgrounds, from those with minimal formal Jewish education to those familiar with Jewish texts and traditions.
 The range of experiences contributes to a vibrant class dynamic.

 Is knowledge of Hebrew required?